yadhu-dev/MicroController-and-Microprocessor-Praticals/Pratical Programs/Progarm2-UART_Subtractions/Readme.md

   <img src="Program2.png">

 ## Note here
-  - When your Entering values ...Type two digit.. if it is 0 to 9
+  - When your Entering values ...Type two digit... if it is 0 to 9
        **==> then Type `01` or `06` or `08` etc**